flyteorg/flytesnacks/examples/sagemaker_inference_agent/README.md

 For more information, see "[Testing agents locally](https://docs.flyte.org/en/latest/flyte_agents/testing_agents_locally.html)".

 :::{note}
-In some cases, you will need to store credentials in your local environment when testing locally.
+You will need to store credentials in your local environment when testing locally.
 It should follow the same pattern as
 [storing secrets locally](https://docs.flyte.org/en/latest/user_guide/productionizing/secrets.html#secret-discovery).
 :::